phaserjs/phaser/README.md

 * Added P2.Body.thrustRight which will move the Body to the right by the speed given (thanks James Pryor)
 * Polygon now takes an array of arrays as a new type when constructing it: `[[x1, y1], [x2, y2]]` (thanks @ShimShamSam #2360)
 * Text has a new property `maxLines` which is the maximum number of lines to be shown for wrapped text.
 If set to 0 (the default) there is limit.
 This prevents wrapped text from overflowing on a fixed layout (thanks @slashman #2410)
+* `outOfCameraBoundsKill` is a new boolean property that all Game Objects with the `InWorld` component has.
+If `autoCull` and this property are both `true` then the Object will be automatically killed if it leaves the camera bounds (thanks @jakewilson #2402)

 ### Updates

 * TypeScript definitions fixes and updates (thanks @clark-stevenson)
 * Docs typo fixes (thanks @thiagojobson)
 * Removed a `console.log` from the TilingSprite generator.
-* Sound.position can no longer become negative, meaning calls to AudioContextNode.start with negative position offsets will no longer throw errors (thanks @Weedshaker #2351)
+* Sound.position can no longer become negative, meaning calls to AudioContextNode.start with negative position offsets will no longer throw errors (thanks @Weedshaker #2351 #2368)
 * The default state of the internal property `_boundDispatch` in Phaser.Signal is now `false`, which allows for use of boundDispatches (thanks @alvinlao #2346)
 * The Tiled parser only supports un-compressed layer data.
 Previously it would silently fail, now it detects if layer compression is used and displays a console warning instead (thanks @MannyC #2413)
 * The Tiled parser now removes the `encoding` parameter so that a subsequent process doesn't try to decode the data again (thanks @MannyC #2412)
 * Ensure a parent container is a Group before removing from its hash (thanks @rblopes #2397)
-* PIXI.CanvasRenderer.resize now applies the `renderSession.smoothProperty` to the Canvas context when it resizes.
-This should help with unwanted canvas smoothing (thanks @sergey7c4 #2395 #2317)
 * The Game Object Input Handler now checks to see if the Object was destroyed during the `onInputDown` phase, and bails out early if so (thanks @zeterain #2394)
+* The Destroy component will now call TweenManager.removeFrom, removing any active tweens from the TweenManager upon the Game Objects destructions (thanks @PokemonAshLovesMyTurkeyAndILikeYouTwo #2408)
+* Tween.update will now return `false` (flagging the Tween for destruction) should the Tween.target property every become falsey.
+This can happen if the object the Tween was tracking is destroyed, nulled or generally removed..

 ### Bug Fixes